jlangch/venice/doc/readme/excel.md

 ## Modifying Excel files

-To modify an existing Excel: open it and convert the workbook for writing:
+To modify an existing Excel: open it and convert the workbook for writing.

 ### Modify Example